rppicomidi/pico-usb-midi-processor/README.md

 implement the USB communications; the fork was required to add USB MIDI Host functionality
 - the parson project to implement JSON format settings storage
-- a fork of the pico-littlefs project to implement a file system on the Pico program flash; the fork is required to handle writing to flash whilst both RP2040 cores are active
+- a fork of the pico-littlefs project to implement the littlefs flash file system with journal and wear leveling on the Pico program flash; the fork is required to handle writing to flash whilst both RP2040 cores are active
+- the embedded-cli project to implement a debug command line interpreter; type help on the serial port console for a list of commands.
 - some modified font files from various projects for the OLEDs

 Some original library code includes